costajob/app-servers/README.md

 ### 6. Java
 You should have figured out i do not like Java.
 It's not true, you know.
-Well, i dislike Java rigidity of doing things, i dislike its overall verbosity, i dislike the fat frameworks built around it, i dislike annotations, i dislike i have to install a 500MB editor to get things done, i dislike the fact that SUN has never being able to impose standards and, when it tried, it comes out with EJB.
+Well, i dislike Java rigidity of doing things, i dislike its overall verbosity, i dislike the fat frameworks built around it, i dislike annotations, i dislike having to create a XML everytime i do something, i dislike i have to install a 500MB editor to get things done, i dislike the fact that SUN has never being able to impose standards and, when it tried, it comes out with EJB.
 Ok, it's true...
 Apart from me, if you are not thrilled by new languages out there and are comfortable with the JVM internals there's no reason stop using Java.
 Doing so you can leverage on a reliable language, many battle-tested libraries and hundreds of good resources.